vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 Crypto can massively help in cross border payments as it is Peer-to-peer and does not require any centralised authority to verify that.
 Instead all the members of the chain can verify the transactions and are rewarded with a piece of the pie for their work called mining.
 As of now most popular crptocurrencies are based on this fundnamental principle.

+# Digital Rupee

+The [recently intriduced bill](https://www.prsindia.org/billtrack/draft-banning-cryptocurrency-regulation-official-digital-currency-bill-2019) proposes a ban of cryptocurrencies like Bitcoin in favor of a digital rupee on the grounds of protecting India's national security.
+But it is kind of counter-intuitive.

+## What is happenning in China?

+## Advantages of a digital rupee

+Use of some other crypto tech to prevent fraud and corruption.

+All government purchases and trasactions publically visible giving trust.

+making accounting easy

+## Why back it with crypto

+because it is hedge against inflation

+same way like we do with gold

+# Dimplomacy

+# Conclusion

 [https://balajis.com/why-india-should-buy-bitcoin/](https://balajis.com/why-india-should-buy-bitcoin/ "https://balajis.com/why-india-should-buy-bitcoin/")